cintiadr/unicorn-matches/README.md

 ### How dates are selected

-Firstly, the script attempts to discover all potential dates that can happen.
+First, the script attempts to discover all potential dates that can happen.
-It will _only_ exclude the ones where a person explicitaly asked to not match with imperfect matches.

 Then it will separate dates between `high compatibility` and `low compatibility`.
 `High compatibility` is when both sides have prefered matches to _at least_ the main/biggest matching field.